quixio/quix-streams/docs/publish.md

 ### Using a Buffer

-Quix Streams provides you with an optional programmable buffer which you can tailor to your needs.
-Using buffers to publish data allows you to achieve better compression and higher throughput.
+Quix Streams provides you with an optional programmable buffer which you can configure to your needs.
+Using buffers to publish data enables you to achieve better compression and higher throughput.

+The following code configures the buffer to publish a packet when the size of the buffer reaches 100 timestamps:

 === "Python"
     You can use the `buffer` property embedded in the `parameters` property of your `stream`: